 I gotta say, it's a pretty clever idea.
 But fear not, human - you don't need an escrow service to collect fees for voice-over services.
 Indeed, if I had to pay 10% to someone everytime I sent out an invoice....I'd not only be broke, I'd be a broke idiot.

 The concept is as old as time itself - Fear.

-Talent side, Voices.com leverages Fear in the membership that there's a potential for profit loss by a client defaulting on payment.
+Talent side, Voices.com leverages fear in the membership that there's a potential for profit loss by a client defaulting on payment.
 To clients, they present escrow as a type of guarantee; funds are not released until the client is satisfied with the product.
-Either way, Voices.com looks like the hero by donning a cape and blasting Fear with their Escrow Flame Thrower (EFT).
+Either way, Voices.com looks like the hero by donning a cape, blasting Fear with their Escrow Flame-Thrower!

 Basking in the glow of Security, Fear in a heap of ashes on the floor, everybody thinks 10% is a reasonable price to pay to be rescued from Fear and Voices.com reaps the profits.

 They started off making escrow optional - how it should be.
 Now, it's mandatory.
 I'll take a wild guess and say that the idea worked.....but not well enough - not enough takers.
 So, Voices.com decided that they'll take 10% of the action right off the top.
 Kinda like back in the 60's when the mob was running the casinos in Vegas.

 So, every time a talent answers a lead, contacting the client is a no-no until Voices.com gets their deposit from said client, for fear that Voices.com will lose that all-important commission....er....Escrow....fee.....thing.
 So, they have all these pop-up window warnings about violation of the Terms of Agreement if there's a digit or "@" symbol detected by the Voices.com Contact Police.